-Indoor track running: what you need to know
+Indoor running tracks: what you need to know

-If you’ve ever run on an indoor track before chances are you noticed a slight difference to outdoor track running.
-You see, indoor track running is actually slower as the track is smaller, resulting in tighter turns and more laps to cover to reach your desired distance.
-A standard indoor track is 200m, half the size of a 400m outdoor track, however, these are sized dependant on the ground space available.
+If you’ve ever run on an indoor running track before, chances are you noticed a slight difference to outdoor track running.
+You see, indoor running tracks are actually slower as the track is smaller.

 What are the benefits of indoor track running?

-While the benefits are certainly few, especially compared to an outdoor track, there are still some benefits to reap from indoor track running:
+While the benefits are certainly few, especially compared to outdoor running tracks, there are still some benefits to reap from indoor track running:

 - Increased mental toughness during training